-Certain medications like steroids, medications that treat depression, and birth control pills can cause gingivitis.
+Certain medications like steroids, medications that treat signs of depression, and birth control pills can cause gingivitis.

 Bridges or dentures that do not fit the gaps properly can cause dental problems.

-Diseases that affect our immune system and helps in fighting infections like HIV, diabetes, etc. can cause inflammation as our defense system weakens.
+Diseases that affect our immune system and help in fighting infections like HIV, diabetes, etc. can cause inflammation as our defense system weakens.

 There are two types of Gingivitis.